Where Did the Kinds Walk?

 • Years 3,000–5,450 (modern climate establishes): The drought-adapted, metabolically efficient marsupial toolkit is locked in.
 The fauna we observe today is the product of this full 4,000-year sculpting process, not just the founding roster.

 From this point forward, Australia runs the drift equation alone.
 No gene flow from Eurasia.
 No new arrivals.
-Whatever is on the continent at closure is all it will ever have — until humans arrive.
+Whatever is on the continent at closure is all it will ever have — until humans introduce new specifies.
 But the environment keeps writing new pages from the same book.

 The Marsupial Radiation